secureCodeBox/secureCodeBox/README.md

 At the moment, the _secureCodeBox_ is in a stable *beta state*.
 We are working hard on polishing and documenting and integrating new security scanner.
 Also we wish to become an official [OWASP][owasp] project.

 ## License
-Code of OpenSpeedMonitor is licensed under Apache License 2.0.
+Code of secureCodeBox is licensed under Apache License 2.0.

 ## Community
 You are welcome, please join us on... 👋